datastax/csharp-driver/doc/faq/README.md

 The driver supports Scylla 5.x+ and Scylla Enterprise 2021.x+.

-## Which versions of DSE does the driver support?

-The driver may work with any [DataStax Enterprise][dse] version from 4.8+, but we do not maintain support for it.

-## How can I upgrade from the DSE driver to the unified DataStax C# driver?

-There is a section in the [Upgrade Guide](../upgrade-guide/upgrade-from-dse-driver) to help you in that process.

 ## Should I create multiple `ISession` instances in my client application?

 Normally you should use one `ISession` instance per application.
 You should share that instance between classes within your application.
 In the case you are using CQL and Graph workloads on a single application, it is recommended that you use different execution profiles on the same session.